 I’ve had some of the most enticing conversations of my life with our clients at Float Culture, I’ve stayed there way past closing time, so engrossed in conversation I wasn’t even thinking about the time.
 The more I talked to our amazing clients and floated (read more about my float experience), the more I became certain that being made redundant was the best thing that could have happened to me this year.

 In my eight months of work at Float Culture and I had completed a degree, got a job offer in digital marketing and done some spiritual growing.
-More importantly, I am now a part of the float culture made up of people who don’t necessarily share the same nationality, language & values, but are all connected in being open-minded.
+More importantly, I am now a part of the float culture made up of people who don’t necessarily share the same nationality, language & values, but support each other and are all connected in being open-minded.